 There was another thesaurus-fest and outbreak of chanting in the summer of 2018, over what the mainstream called a ‘nest of conspiracy theories’ centered around the persona known only as Q, an anonymous commentator on free-speech internet boards.
 The Q narrative appeared to confirm what many had suspected: that Trump was not just some rogue businessman who got lucky, but that he had been recruited by a disaffected faction within military intelligence — principally General Michael Flynn (retired) of the Defense Intelligence Agency and Admiral Michael Rogers, former commander of the US Cyber Command and Director of the National Security Agency — to purge the political system and public institutions of the deeply corrupt elements which were progressively and deliberately destroying the Republic.

 The mainstream media — the ‘fake news’ in Trump’s parlance — reacted predictably.
-They ignored the Q phenomenon for as long as they could, until billboards on the highways and hand-made signs at Trump rallies made it impossible.
-The counterattacks finally came in August, taking the tired old form of the madness gambit.
+They maintained silence about the Q phenomenon for as long as they could, until billboards on the highways and hand-made signs at Trump rallies made it impossible to ignore.
+The attacks finally came in August, taking the tired old form of the madness gambit.
 The hacks did their dance and chanted their spells.
 It was another ‘deranged right-wing conspiracy theory’.
 It was ‘unhinged’ — ‘blatantly insane.’

-In a decentralized system the repudiation of the past will be a long and complex operation, and through the Q project the core support is being fed with information and guided towards a more mature understanding by an experienced voice from inside the project.
+In a decentralized system the repudiation of the past is bound to be much longer and more complex operation than in a centralized communist state, and through the Q project the core support is being fed with information and guided towards a more mature understanding by an experienced voice from inside the project.

 Is Donald Trump, then, dangerous?
-Oh yes — far, far more dangerous than establishment can possibly admit.
+Yes — far more dangerous to his enemies than they can possibly admit.
 But mad?
-Far from it.
-The attempt to portray the President as mentally ill is a desperate gambit on the part of a terrified criminal oligarchy and its servitors.
+The attempt to portray the President as mentally ill is merely a desperate gambit on the part of a terrified criminal oligarchy and its servitors.
 It is the Sadean system showing its totalitarian teeth, but only in a grimace of fear.

-The moral cowardice and chronic amnesia of the general public has until now been enough to protect the corrupt networks and cushion the effect of repeated exposure.
+The moral cowardice and chronic amnesia of the general public has long been enough to protect the corrupt networks and cushion the effect of repeated exposure.
 But the balance may be changing.
-The adjectival barrages of the madness gambit may keep people away from the sagging fences of the soft gulag, but for how long?
-There are more of us lunatics now, and we’re crazier than ever.
-The paranoid style is in high fashion, Monbiot’s brain-eating viruses infecting thousands every day, and there are just too many of us sluggish schizophrenics out here now; too much time spent letting genies out of bottles and squeezing toothpaste out of tubes, and none of it is going back.
+The adjectival barrages of the madness gambit might prop up the sagging fences of the gulag, but for how long?
+There are just too many of us sluggish schizophrenics out here now; too much time spent letting genies out of bottles and squeezing toothpaste out of tubes, and none of it is going back.
 Our insanity endures and deepens, and it’s not going to let us – or the Sadists – off the hook this time.